spine-tools/AmBIENCe2ABM/README.md

 Each sub-folder has its own `README.md` describing its contents in more detail.
 This was done to make browsing the contents of this repository in GitHub as convenient and self-explanatory as possible.

-Eventually, the _D2.2 deliverable_ will also be published on the [Mopo project website](https://www.tools-for-energy-system-modelling.org/resources/), potentially better explaining the overall data processing workflow.

 ## Key contents